Sunday, January 30, 2022

 Hopefully, more will be done now to increase awareness of fire danger and mitigate the possible causes of fires as much as possible.

 It is hard to believe that when our neighborhood was built in the 1990s the houses had wood shake singles installed!!
-Obviously, most houses have replaced their roofs since then, but more fire-resistant building material should always be used in a UWI area.
+Obviously, most houses have replaced their roofs since then, but more fire-resistant building materials should always be used in a UWI area.
 Families also have to reduce fire danger around their homes as much as possible by clearing debris and keeping gutters clear and roof vents should have metal mesh screens on them to prevent embers from falling in.

 Here is a helpful FEMA checklist for homeowners to use to prepare their homes and surroundings for the possibility of a wildfire.

-The government Ready website also has wildfire preparedness info.
+The Government Ready website also has wildfire preparedness info.

 2) Evacuate immediately when the order comes in.